AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/system-tracked-update-feeds/system-tracked-update-feeds.md

 * Documents
 * Timesheets

-Your [!DNL Workfront] license determines whether system updates display by default in the [!UICONTROL Updates] area of objects. [!DNL Workfront] users with a Plan license have system updates displayed in the [!UICONTROL Updates] area by default.
+Your [!DNL Workfront] license determines whether system updates display by default in the [!UICONTROL Updates] area of objects. [!DNL Workfront] users with a [!UICONTROL Plan] license have system updates displayed in the [!UICONTROL Updates] area by default.
 However, users can filter out system updates, as described in the [[!UICONTROL Enable] or disable system updates](../../../workfront-basics/updating-work-items-and-viewing-updates/update-work.md#enable) section in [Update work](../../../workfront-basics/updating-work-items-and-viewing-updates/update-work.md).
 All other [!DNL Workfront] licenses filter system updates by default.

-Workfront administrators can define what type of changes the system should track in the [!UICONTROL Updates] area.
+[!DNL Workfront] administrators can define what type of changes the system should track in the [!UICONTROL Updates] area.
 Not all objects have configurable [!UICONTROL update] status feeds.
 The following objects have an [!UICONTROL Updates] area that captures system-tracked update feeds, but do not have configurable update status feeds:

 * Templates
 * Template tasks